isabella232/livefyre.en/help/using/c-about-apps/c-create-an-app.md

 The App Summary page provides 4 tabs:

-* **[!UICONTROL App Summary:]** provides an overview of the App’s content and status, and provides tools to access the App on its site and generate its embed code.
+* **[!UICONTROL App Summary]**: provides an overview of the App’s content and status, and provides tools to access the App on its site and generate its embed code.
-* **[!UICONTROL Designer:]** allows you to select design options for the App, including fonts, color schemes, and App specific configuration options.
+* **[!UICONTROL Designer]**: allows you to select design options for the App, including fonts, color schemes, and App specific configuration options.
-* **[!UICONTROL Streams:]** lists all Stream sources for the App’s content.
+* **[!UICONTROL Streams]**: lists all Stream sources for the App’s content.
 Click the Stream’s title to open the Stream Details page, from which it may be edited.
-* **[!UICONTROL Settings:]** allows you to select App specific settings, including rules for adding content to the App, and the types of content to display.
+* **[!UICONTROL Settings]**: allows you to select App specific settings, including rules for adding content to the App, and the types of content to display.
 Click the **[!UICONTROL Settings]** tab to override the Network and Site Settings for the App.

 ## Apps List {#section_eyp_ykt_bbb}